oracle/node-oracledb/doc/api.md

 There are a number of Oracle Database `V$` views that can be used to monitor DRCP.
-These are discussed in the Oracle documentation and in the Oracle white paper [PHP Scalability and High Availability][26].
+These are discussed in the Oracle documentation and in the Oracle technical paper [PHP Scalability and High Availability][26].
 This paper also gives more detail on configuring DRCP.

 ### <a name="privconn"></a> 15.6 Privileged Connections